cheezielzz/baby-sleep-sounds-player/README.md

 # baby-sleep-sounds-player
 A simple project that plays soothing audio tracks to help your little one relax, sleep, and feel secure.

+# How it works
+You can head on over to [https://baby-sleep-sounds-player.vercel.app ](https://baby-sleep-sounds-player.vercel.app) to try it out.

 # About
 Foundation built by v0 and later on refined further by me.
 I built this project as a testing ground to review the practicality and performance of using a v0 app for public applications + I wanted to try this out with my newborn nephew.